awsdocs/amazon-opensearch-service-developer-guide/doc_source/use-cases-log-aggregation.md

 ## Removing duplicates<a name="use-cases-log-aggregation-duplicates"></a>

-You can remove duplicate entries by deriving keys from incoming events and specifying the `remove_duplictes` option for the Aggregate processor\.
+You can remove duplicate entries by deriving keys from incoming events and specifying the `remove_duplicates` option for the Aggregate processor\.
 This action immediately processes the first event for a group, and drops all following events in that group\.

 In the following example, the first event is processed with the identification keys `sourceIp` and `destinationIp`: